l3cube-pune/MarathiNLP/L3Cube-MahaNews/README.md

 # L3Cube-MahaNews

 L3Cube-MahaNews is a long, medium, and short document classification dataset in Marathi.
-The dataset is based on News articles and headlines.
+The dataset is based on News articles and headlines. <br>
+Paper coming soon ..

 ## Data Statistics
 ![Alt Text](mahanews_stats.png)